Steele takes lead with 61 to get another chance in Sony Open

+HONOLULU (AP) — Brendan Steele knows he can play well at the Sony Open whether it’s windy or calm, in sunshine or rain.
+Now he gets another chance to see if he can win.

-HONOLULU (AP) — Brendan Steele had the lowest score of his PGA Tour career with a 9-under 61, giving him a two-shot lead and another chance to win the Sony Open.
+One year after Steele lost a late lead at Waialae and lost in a playoff, he delivered the lowest score of his career Saturday in ideal conditions with a 9-under 61 that gave him a two-shot lead going into the final round.

-Steele has reason to still be smarting from last year.
-He had the tournament all but won until a series of errors over the last three holes he played to lose in a playoff to Cameron Smith.

-And if Saturday was any indication, even a two-shot lead isn’t safe.
+“You hope that you come back and you play well and erase whatever negative memories there are,” Steele said.
+“But all the memories are pretty positive.
+Playing great here last year was good, and I’m excited for the challenge tomorrow.
+I know it’s going to be really tough.
+Guys are coming after me.
+But I’ll just do my best and hopefully it will be enough.”

 Overnight rain at Waialae Country Club, coupled with the tropical wind not even strong enough to make palm trees sway, left the course as vulnerable as it has ever been.

-Steele didn’t even have the low score to himself.
-Kevin Na also had a 61 and was two shots behind, along with Kapalua runner-up Joaquin Niemann.
+“I thought I could put myself in a better position, and then finishing that way and making eagle on 18 made me really happy and gave me a bit of motivation for tomorrow,” said Niemann, the 22-year-old from Chile.

 Na had it going so well he thought about a 59 when he stood over a 10-foot birdie putt on the 17th, knowing that would leave him an eagle away from golf’s magic number.
-On this day, he had to settle for a 61.
+He had to settle for a 61, and know he might need another score like it.

-Niemann squinted his eyes into the setting sun as his approach on the par-5 bounced up to 10 feet for a birdie-eagle finish and a 63.
-In two holes, he went from outside the top 10 to the final group on Sunday.
+“The golf course is so gettable that somebody can go shoot 8 or 9 under,” Na said.
+“Yeah, I am in a good position but it’s what you shoot Sunday.
+I’m still going to need a low one tomorrow.”

 Steele was at 18-under 192.